UNC-Global-Storytelling/buenos-aires-2025/src/photoStories/dumping.md

     - src: /assets/img/uploads/lindell_finalsequence-10.jpg
       order: 10
       caption_en: "Recyclers that directly work with the city and are considered to be “formal recyclers.”
-They receive incentives and benefits like insurance, unlike informal recyclers.
-Still, over the last ten years, the number of informal recyclers has drastically increased and the number of formal recyclers has remained the same. "
+Unlike informal recyclers, they receive incentives and benefits like insurance.
+Still, over the last ten years, the number of informal recyclers has drastically increased, and the number of formal recyclers has remained the same. "
       caption_es: Recicladores que trabajan directamente con la ciudad y son considerados como “recicladores formales”.
-Reciben incentivos y beneficios como seguros, a diferencia de los recicladores informales.
+A diferencia de los recicladores informales, reciben incentivos y beneficios como seguros.
-        Sin embargo, en los últimos diez años, el número de recicladores informales ha aumentado drásticamente y el número de recicladores formales se ha mantenido igual.
+        Sin embargo, en los últimos diez años, el número de recicladores informales ha aumentado drásticamente, y el número de recicladores formales se ha mantenido igual.
       alt_en: An employee points at the conveyor belt in the city cooperative while sitting in front of tons of already sorted recycled materials.